 What Is Trazodone Withdrawal

-Trazodone withdrawals refer to the body’s response to the sudden absence or decrease of the drug.
-Is Trazodone habit forming?
-In most patients, it is not, but physical dependence on the drug is still very much possible.
+Withdrawal refers to the body’s response to the sudden absence or decrease in the dose of a drug, and, according to the FDA, Trazodone withdrawal is possible.
+So, is Desyrel habit forming?
+In most patients, this does not cause addiction, but physical dependence on the drug is still very much possible, as well as Desyrel adverse reactions in some patients.
 When this occurs, it can trigger a variety of symptoms that are unpleasant for the user, and in some cases may be dangerous.

 - Headaches and migraines